DaoCloud/DaoCloud-docs/docs/en/docs/dce/dce-rn.md

 DCE 5.0 is independent and decoupled, and the product module versions involved in this release are included in the DCE 5.0 installer by default.

-If you need to independently upgrade or replace each module, please contact Daocloud's after-sales support personnel to download the corresponding version and upgrade.
+If you need to independently upgrade or replace a module, please contact Daocloud's after-sales support personnel to download the corresponding version and upgrade.
 Also, please refer to [Enterprise Package Deployment Requirements](../install/commercial/deploy-requirements.md).